NMFCode/NMFCode.github.io/synchronizations/Synchronization.md

 [ObservableProxy(typeof(Helpers), "GetFullNameInc")] // connected with INotifyValue
 ```
 `ObservableProxy`:
     The annotations indicate that the `fullName` variable is constantly observed.
 This means that through the `GetFullNameInc` function with the parameter type `INotifyValue`, the `fullName` of the family member is continuously monitored.
-Upon any changes, the family member is notified, and the changes are propagated in real-time.
+Upon any changes, the family member is notified, and the changes are propagated.
 `LensPut`:
     `LensPut` ensures that the `SetFullName` method is always executed whenever the `GetFullName` method is used.